tegorman13/Dissertation/docs/Sections/htw_gfm.md

 Table 1: **Statistical Model Specifications**.
 The specifications for the Bayesian regression models used in the analyses of each of the 3 experiments.
-Comparisons of accuracy use abosulte deviation as the dependent variable, while comparisons of discrimination use the raw velocities produced by participants as the dependent variable.
+Comparisons of accuracy use absolute deviation as the dependent variable, while comparisons of discrimination use the raw velocities produced by participants as the dependent variable.